CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-3.md

     rtg.Operations.U_OprCode = "Planing";
     ```

-3. when you want to add something at a second or more level (for example, Routing-Operation-Resources), you must first set the parent information:
+3. If you want to add something at a second or more level (for example, Routing-Operation-Resources), you must first set the parent information:

     ```csharp
     rtg.OperationResources.U_RtgOprCode = 1;
     ```

-    and after that, you can set up a new Resource for this Operation.
-Off course, all his child's and default Values will be added automatically:
+    Once the parent is set, you can assign a new resource to the operation.
+All child elements and default values will be populated automatically:

     ```csharp
     rtg.OperationResources.U_RscCode = "plane01";
     ```

-4. When you want to replace any Resources, you only need to change its U_RscCode.
-The API will then remove all previous data and update it with the new information.
+4. To replace an existing resource, simply update its U_RscCode.
+The API will automatically remove the previous data and update it with the new information.

-    - **Creating New Routing**
+    - **Create a New Routing**

-        - Create a routing object using the CreatePFObject method
+        - Create a routing object using the `CreatePFObject` method.
-        - Set Mandatory header Information
+        - Set Mandatory header Information.
-        - Set Child Data
+        - Set Child Data.
-        - Add an object to the database
+        - Add an object to the database.

             ```csharp
             IRouting rtg = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.Routing);